owaisnaim/owaisnaim/README.md

 ### ⚡️ A Few Quick Facts

 - 🔭 I’m currently working on C Sharp,Asp.net MVC.
-- 🌱 Learning about java, spring boot, a bit of everything.
+- 🌱 Learning about java, spring boot.
 - 💬 Ask me about anything.
 - 📫 Reach me: owaisnaim9@gmail.com
 - ⚡ Fun fact: There are two ways to write error-free programs; only the third one works.